E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Introduction

-Although some studies employ the MU method to optimize $\alpha$ divergences~\cite{kim2007nonnegative, kim2008nonnegative, Cichocki2009Tensor}~($\alpha$MU), existing works do not take normalization into account, making them unsuitable for density estimation.
-Even if this limitation were to be addressed, the MU method still lacks flexibility for mixtures of low-rank models because the auxiliary functions include nonlinear terms such as $\alpha$-power or $\alpha$-logarithms, which prevent the decoupling of the components and thus hinder the derivation of closed-form update rules.
+Although some studies employ the MU method to optimize the $\alpha$ divergence~\cite{kim2007nonnegative, kim2008nonnegative, Cichocki2009Tensor}~($\alpha$MU), existing works do not take normalization into account, making them unsuitable for density estimation. \CR{We note that imposing normalization on the MU method is nontrivial, since the $\alpha$-power in the auxiliary function makes it difficult to obtain the Lagrange multipliers in closed-form.} Even if this limitation were to be addressed, the MU method still lacks flexibility for mixtures of low-rank models because the auxiliary functions include nonlinear terms such as $\alpha$-power or $\alpha$-logarithms, which prevent the decoupling of the components and thus hinder the derivation of closed-form update rules.

-While the EM algorithm is a natural approach for tensors to optimize the KL divergence, it has not been established except for the CP decomposition~\cite{huang2017kullback, yeredor2019maximum, chege2022efficient}.
-The EM algorithm has the advantage that, in many cases, all parameters can be updated simultaneously in closed form; however, in the $\alpha$-EM algorithm~\cite{Matsuyama2003alpha}, due to the complexity of the objective function, models that admit closed-form updates are limited.
+While the EM algorithm is a natural approach to optimize the KL divergence~\citep{dempster1977maximum}, EM-based normalized non-negative tensor factorization has not been established except for the CP decomposition~\cite{huang2017kullback, yeredor2019maximum, chege2022efficient}.

+\CR{The $\alpha$-EM algorithm is known as a natural extension of the EM algorithm for $\alpha$-divergence optimization.
+However, the $\alpha$-power term in the $\alpha$-divergence prevents the decoupling of factors, and thus closed-form update rules are rarely available~\cite{matsuyama2000spl, Matsuyama2003alpha}.
 These properties are summarized in Table~\ref{tb:methods}.
+Although the $\alpha$-divergence is a variant of the $f$-divergence~\citep{csiszar1967information}, generalized EM algorithms for $f$-divergences have not been thoroughly investigated.
+This is likely because their naive formulations share the same limitation as $\alpha$-EM: the lack of closed-form updates in the M-step, which requires gradient-based optimization at each iteration. }